trisulnsm/dinodoc/trisuldocs/docs/ug/reports/flexible_reports.md

 Top Protocols: Network protocols (e.g., HTTP, FTP, SSH) generating the most traffic Top Flows: Network flows (connections) generating the most traffic

-To create a Toppers traffic chart report, Click *Toppers Traffic Chart* Report from the option button against the newly created report name under all the flexible reports.
+To create a Toppers traffic chart report, Click *Toppers Traffic Chart* Report from the option button against the newly created report name under all the custom reports.
 You will find the following dialog box to fill in.

 ![](images/topperstrafficchartreport.png)